Jesus declared that He was, "The Way the Truth

 Verse 21: "But all these things they will do to you on account of my name, because they do not know him who sent me."

-In our present time, as well as down through the ages Christians have suffered hatred, mockery, persecution, lying trials, and death itself.
+Down through the ages and even in our present time Christians have suffered hatred, mockery, persecution, lying trials, and death itself.

-The One who sent Jesus was "God the Father," and the world will punish God's disciples because it doesn't know Him.
+The One who sent Jesus was "God the Father," the world will punish God's disciples because it does not know Him.

 Verse 22: "If I had not come and spoken to them, they would not have been guilty of sin, but now they have no excuse for their sin."

-The coming of Jesus brought His hears a moral responsibility.
-If they heard the truth they had no excuse.
-The same as today, it either condemns, or sets free.
+The coming of Jesus brought His hearers a moral responsibility.
+If they heard the truth, they had no excuse.
+The same as today, it either condemns or sets free.

 Verse 23: "Whoever hates me hates my Father also."

 Jesus had repeatedly told the people of His relationship with the Father: